 The use of Dihydrocodeine outside medical parameters is dangerous and can cause addiction.
 Dihydrocodeine rapid detox can entail any number of medical or therapeutic treatments to rid patients of their reliance on the medication.
-Waismann Method ® Treatment Center is located “only” in Southern California, and is renowned for its unparalleled success and safety record in treating patients from all around the world who have become dependent on opiates.
-We tailor each procedures individually to each patient.
-Waismann Method® combine safe medical detox and withdrawal management to ensure comfort and optimum results.
-We use intravenous medications to cleanse the Dihydrocodeine from patients’ opiate receptors, while patient rest comfortably in their private room of our full service accredited hospital.
+Waismann Method ® Treatment Center is located “only” in Southern California and is renowned for its unparalleled success and safety record in treating patients from all around the world who have become dependent on opiates.
+We tailor each procedure individually to each patient.
+Waismann Method® combines safe medical detox and withdrawal management to ensure comfort and optimum results.
+We use intravenous medications to cleanse the Dihydrocodeine from patients’ opiate receptors, while patients rest comfortably in their private room of our full-service accredited hospital.

 Our multi-board certified medical director treats a patient at a time in an individual private ICU room, where the level of medical care and attention is much higher than treatment centers that provide anesthesia and detox to multiple patients simultaneously & side-by-side.
 The Waismann Treatment delivers patients with 5 to 10 days/ 24 hours inpatient care — usually, patients spend 2 to 3 days in our accredited hospital and the remainder of the time at our private recovery center, Domus Retreat.

 We pledge to provide the highest levels of medical care along with privacy, comfort and unparalleled safety throughout the Dihydrocodeine detox.